rodney-claude1/rodney-claude1/README.md

 ### Creating a New GitHub Repo For Your Site

-Now that you're signed into GitHub and have signed into Cloud9 through GitHub (make sure you're signed into Cloud9 with GitHub), the next step is to create a new repository on GitHub.
+<a href="https://github.com/new" target="_blank">Click here to open a new browser tab and create create a new GitHub repository</a>.

 GitHub will host a website for each user and organization for free.
 The feature is called <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.
+To use this we must create a "folder" for our code called a _repository_.

 The first thing we need to do is create a new repository on GitHub and name it using the following naming pattern: